antiDigest/Grokking-Modern-System-Design-Interview/Distributed Task Scheduler/Design of a Distributed Task Scheduler/README.md

 There is a cluster manager to which each node sends a heartbeat that indicates the node is working correctly.
 Each node updates the cluster manager about the admitted tasks.
 The cluster manager maintains a list of tasks and the node ID that admitted that task.
 In case a node fails to execute a task, the cluster manager hands over that task to another node in the cluster.
 The cluster manager is itself replicated.

 Above, we designed a task scheduling system.
 We’ll discuss the design considerations of our task scheduler in the next lesson.

+## How will we design a task scheduling system?
+1. [Requirements](../Requirements%20of%20a%20Distributed%20Task%20Scheduler's%20Design/): We’ll identify the functional and non-functional requirements of a task scheduling system in this lesson.
+2. [Design](../Design%20of%20a%20Distributed%20Task%20Scheduler/): This lesson will discuss the system design of our task scheduling system and explores the components of the system and database schema.
+3. [Design considerations](../Design%20Considerations%20of%20a%20Distributed%20Task%20Scheduler/): In this lesson, we’ll highlight some design factors, such as task prioritization, resource optimization, and so on.
+4. [Evaluation](../Evaluation%20of%20a%20Distributed%20Task%20Scheduler's%20Design/): We’ll evaluate our design of task scheduler based on our requirements.
+Let’s start by understanding the requirements of a task scheduling system.